Skip to content

 800000a4: 00078513 mv a0,a5

-In short, registers a0 and a1 hold the first two arguments when calling a function, and a0 further holds the return value.
+Registers a0 and a1 hold the first two arguments when calling a function while a0 also holds the return value.
 Therefore, a1 is set to 15 and a0 is set to 0x800000b8 by loading 4 bytes from address 0x80400000 - 20. jal is an alias of call and the first instruction of terminal_write is at address 0x80000010.
-After terminal_write returns, a0 is set to 0 as the return value of main().
-It is possible to do li a0,0 directly without touching a5 if the compiler did more optimizations.
+After terminal_write returns, a0 is set to 0 according to the return 0 in main().
+It is possible to do li a0,0 without using a5 if the compiler does more optimizations.

 In terminal_write()

-For terminal_write(), we only explain the C code and you could read all its instructions in hello.lst as an exercise.
+For terminal_write(), we only explain the C code, and you should read all its instructions in hello.lst as an exercise.

 c